KVRD-FM

 KVRD-FM (105.7 FM) is a radio station broadcasting a country music format.
 It is licensed to Cottonwood, Arizona, United States.
-The station is currently owned by Yavapai Broadcasting Corporation and features programming from CNN Radio and Westwood One.
+Yavapai Broadcasting Corporation currently owns the station and features programming from CNN Radio and Westwood One.

 History

 The station was assigned the call letters KURD-FM on 1989-10-18.
 On 1989-11-20, the station changed its call sign to the current KVRD-FM.